Paulist Evangelization Ministries

-In 1977 the Missionary Society of St. Paul the Apostle (the Paulist Fathers) established the US "Paulist National Catholic Evangelization Association" with the stated mission of equipping Catholics to evangelize, that is, to preach the gospel.
+In 1977 the Missionary Society of St. Paul the Apostle (the Paulist Fathers) established the US "Paulist National Catholic Evangelization Association" with the stated mission of equipping Catholics to evangelize.
 As of 2009 the association is known as Paulist Evangelization Ministries.

 History

 In 1977, Fr.
 Alvin A. Illig, CSP, established the Paulist National Catholic Evangelization Association as an apostolate arm of the Paulist Fathers.
 Illig served as the director from 1977 until his death in 1991.
 He was also the first Executive Director of the National Conference of Catholic Bishops’ Committee on Evangelization from 1977 to 1982.
 In 1983 Pope John Paul II awarded Illig with the Pro Ecclesia et Pontifice medal for his service to the Bishops’ Committee on Evangelization.
 During his time at PNCEA, Illig focused on evangelization to inactive Catholics and the Americans without religious affiliation.

 In 2009, PNCEA became known as Paulist Evangelization Ministries (PEM).

 Resource programs

 PEM provides programs and resources to Catholic (arch)dioceses, parishes, and individuals, to help them bring the good news of Jesus Christ to inactive Catholics and those with no church family.
 PEM staff members give presentations throughout the United States and serve as consultants to dioceses and parishes seeking to carry out the evangelizing mission of Christ.